MileHacker Logo

 Photography permissions and restrictions

 Generally acceptable to photograph in public places.
 Always ask for permission before photographing individuals, notably children.
 A polite gesture and "Kěyǐ ma?" (可以吗? - May I?) usually works.
-Observe signs indicating "No Photography" at certain exhibits or armed forces/government installations.
+Observe signs indicating "No Pictures" at certain exhibits or armed forces/government installations.
 Respect privacy privately residences.

 Photo Courtesy